webolt/semtube/README.md

 semtube
 =======

-A simple project to view Youtube channel videos in a nice way using Semantic-UI
+A simple project to view Youtube channel videos in a nice way using Semantic-UI.

-test.